mitranim/codex/readme.md

 the given words, limited to the given count.
 The sequence is guaranteed to be duplicate-free.

-Unlike `Words()`, this remains very fast even for large datasets, and is suitable for use on a web server or another application where responses must be quick.
+Unlike `Words()`, this remains very fast even for large source datasets, and is suitable for use on a web server or another application where responses must be quick.